nvcuong/nvcuong.github.io/_pages/about.md

 My research interests are **machine learning** and **artificial intelligence**.

 **Working with me:** If you are an FIU student interested in working with me, please drop me an email.
+I do not have available PhD positions in my group right now.

 <!---
 ### Latest News